Implicative algebras: a new foundation for realizability and forcing: The implicative tripos

 whenever the right-hand side is well defined. \item[(4)] The above interpretation naturally extends to $\lambda$-terms with $\cc$, letting\\ $\cc^{\A}:=\bigmeet_{a,b\in\A}(((a\to b)\to a)\to a)$ (as before). \end{enumerate} \end{definition} (The reader is invited to check that when the equation $(\top\to\top)=\top$ holds, the above functions are total and coincide with the ones defined in Section~\ref{ss:AppLam}.)

-In the broader context of quasi-implicative structures: \begin{itemize} \item All the semantic typing rules of Prop.~\ref{p:SemTypingRules} p.~\pageref{p:SemTypingRules} remain valid (but the $\top$-introduction rule), provided we adapt the definition of semantic typing to partiality, by requiring that well-typed terms have a well-defined interpretation:
+In the broader context of quasi-implicative structures: \begin{itemize} \item All the semantic typing rules of Prop.~\ref{p:SemTypingRules} p.~\pageref{p:SemTypingRules} remain valid (except the $\top$-introduc\-tion rule), provided we adapt the definition of semantic typing to partiality, by requiring that well-typed terms have a well-defined interpretation:

 \item The identities of Prop.~\ref{p:CombTypes} p.~\pageref{p:CombTypes} (about combinators $\mathbf{K}^{\A}$, $\mathbf{S}^{\A}$, etc.) remain valid. \item Separators are defined the same way as for implicative structures (Def.~\ref{d:Separator} p.~\pageref{d:Separator}). \item A \emph{quasi-implicative algebra} is a quasi-implicative structure $(\A,{\cle},{\to})$ equipped with a separator $S\subseteq\A$.
 As before, each quasi-implicative algebra $(\A,{\cle},{\to},S)$ induces a Heyting algebra written $\A/S$, that is defined as the poset reflection of the preordered set $(\A,\ent_S)$, where $\ent_S$ is defined by\ \ $a\ent_Sb~:\equiv~(a\to b)\in S$\ \ for all $a,b\in\A$. \end{itemize}